richard-viney/ig_markets/README.md

 * Watchlists
 * Client sentiment

-An IG Markets production or demo trading account is needed in order to use this gem.
+An IG Markets live or demo trading account is needed in order to use this gem.

 ## License